pxslip/db-studio/docs/reference/system/fields.md

 Scale for integer/float/decimal type fields.

 `is_nullable` **boolean**\
 Whether or not the column is nullable.
-This is what is used as the "required" state in Directus.
+This is what is used as the "required" state in d9.

 `is_primary_key` **boolean**\
 Whether or not the field is the primary key of the table.